 Why Low FODMAP Grilled Chicken Fajita Salad?

 Fajitas are commonly made on a stove top, but I'm telling you: the flavor the grill brings to fajitas is unparalleled.
-The char flavour you get from the grill combined with the spices and lime from the marinade give you this perfect, tangy, flavour-filled bite.
+The char flavor you get from the grill combined with the spices and lime from the marinade give you this perfect, tangy, flavor-filled bite.
 Add the Low FODMAP Honey Lime Salad Dressing (or some Low FODMAP Ranch Dressing if you're doing a Whole30) and each bite of this Low FODMAP Grilled Chicken Fajita Salad is just divine.

 A Low FODMAP & Paleo Salad with Whole30 Option

-The Grilled Chicken Fajita Salad on its own without the Honey Lime Dressing is Paleo, Whole30 and low FODMAP.
-Add the Honey Lime Dressing, and it's no longer Whole30 compliant due to the honey; however, you can substitute my Dairy-Free Homemade Ranch Dressing and have an equally delicious salad that is also Whole30 compliant.
+The Low FODMAP Grilled Chicken Fajita Salad on its own without the Low FODMAP Honey Lime Dressing is Paleo, Whole30 and low FODMAP.
+Add the Low FODMAP Honey Lime Dressing, and it's no longer Whole30 compliant due to the honey; however, you can substitute my Low FODMAP Ranch Dressing and have an equally delicious salad that is also Whole30 compliant.

 This recipe calls for one yellow and one red bell pepper.
 Yellow peppers have not yet been tested by Monash University.
 While I am able to tolerate them, everyone is different.
 If you don't know how you might react to yellow peppers and wish to err on the side of caution, use two red peppers instead of one red and one yellow.

 That said, according to Monash University's Low FODMAP Diet App, bell peppers also contain capsaicin, which can trigger heartburn and stomach pain in some people with IBS.
 Be mindful of how your body reacts to spicy food and consult your doctor or dietician before making this recipe if you have concerns on how your body might react.

-The equipment I use to make this Grilled Chicken Fajita Salad includes:
+The equipment I use to make this Low FODMAP Grilled Chicken Fajita Salad includes: